Humiliati: Origin

 The origin of the order of Humiliati is obscure.

+John of Meda (c.
+1100-September 26, 1159) has been claimed to have founded the first Humiliati monastery near Como, although this is not known to have been asserted before the 15th century.
+John of Meda's existence is not disputed.

 According to some chroniclers, certain noblemen of Lombardy, taken prisoner by the Emperor Henry V (1081–1125) following a rebellion in the area, were taken as captives to Germany and after suffering the miseries of exile for some time, they assumed a penitential garb of grey and gave themselves up to works of charity and mortification, whereupon the emperor, after receiving their pledges of future loyalty, permitted their return to Lombardy.

 At this time they were often called "Barettini", from their beret-shaped headdress.
 Their acquaintance with the German woollen manufacturers enabled them to introduce improved methods into Italy, thus giving a great impetus to the industry, supplying the poor with employment and distributing their gains among those in want.

 Returning to their own country, the Humiliati had contact with St Bernard.
 On his advice, in 1134, many of them, with the consent of their wives, withdrew into a monastery founded in Milan.
 Despite Bernard's best attempts, at first, the Humiliati had no fixed rule.
 Their name "Humiliati" is said to have arisen from their very simple clothes, which were all of one colour against the fashions of the day.
 Around 1180, the anonymous author of the Chronicon universale of Laon thus describes them:

 At that time there were certain citizens of Lombard towns who lived at home with their families, chose a distinctive form of religious life, refrained from lies, oaths and lawsuits, were satisfied with plain clothing, and argued for the Catholic faith.
 They approached the pope and besought him to confirm their way of life.
 This the pope granted them, provided that they did all things humbly and decently, but he expressly forbade them to hold private meetings or to presume to preach in public.
 However, spurning the papal command, they became disobedient, for which they suffered excommunication.
 They called themselves Humiliati because they did not use coloured cloth for clothing, but restricted themselves to plain dress.

 The fraternity spread rapidly and gave rise to two new branches, a "second order" composed of women, and a "third order" composed of priests.
 The order of priests, once formed, claimed precedence over the other branches, and on the model of mendicant orders such as the Dominicans or the Franciscans, was styled the "first order".
 Their original ashen habit was replaced by a white one.